tjvr/bounded-set/README.md

 - Iteration is **2x slower** than a native set (but slightly faster than an Object-based set).
 - The size of the set is stored, so it is cheap to retrieve.

+In general, use `BoundedSet` if you want fast insertion/lookups/deletion; use a native Set (or even a wrapper around a sorted Array) if you want fast iteration.